 Before any installation work is undertaken consideration must be given to the Health and Safety at work Act 1974.
-Safe working practices should be always followed.
+Safe working practices should be followed at all times.

 Please consult health and safety guidelines for advice on handling heavy and / or large items.